Testing out a new service channel Chat

 You can find the new chat service in our online Self service, through which all students’ electronic communications with the FSHS are channelled.

 The new service will be tested in a nationwide pilot project during the autumn.
 During this three-month project, the chat service will be open during restricted service hours.
 To begin with, the chat will be available from 1 pm to 2 pm, and from 15 October onwards, from 8 am to 9 am.
-From 19 November onwards, the service will run both from 8 am to 9 am in the morning and from 1 pm to 2 pm in the afternoon.
+From 19 November onwards, the service will run from 1 pm to 3 pm (Monday to Thursday) and on Friday from 1 pm to 2 pm.

 We hope you’ll try our chat service and send us some feedback.
 During the chat service pilot project, we’ll collect information and experiences on how well the service works.
 We’d like to hear your thoughts on this and on whether we were able to help you.